michielvha/edgectl/docs/vault/readme.md

 # Hashicorp vault integration

-As a keystore backend for the edgecloud we'll be using Hashicorp Vault.
+As a keystore backend for the **EdgeCloud** we'll be using Hashicorp Vault.
 This will allow us to store secrets and other sensitive information securely.
 I'll be baking support for it into the cli.

+## Features

+- [ ] Save secrets
+- [ ] Fetch secrets

 ## Install the cli